kerinhayes/algorainbow/README.md

 ## algorainbow

-A colorful sorting algorithm visualizer built with JavaScript and HTML5 Canvas.
+A colorful sorting algorithm visualization built with JavaScript and HTML5 Canvas.

 [see it here](http://kerinhayes.com/algorainbow)